srisatti/salt-vagrant/README.md

 # salt-vagrant

-To test the salt-api pagerduty integration
+To test the salt-api pagerduty integration (Test)

 * bring up the salt master (master) & two minions (minion1, minion2) `vagrant up`
 * run the highstate on master to setup the salt-api `salt-call state.highstate`